 The precision of a calculated result is based on the error in the experimental data.
 For example, if you weigh a mass to 1.00g and the volume of that mass is 1.30mL; you cannot report that your density is exactly 0.769230769g/mL, just because that is the value displayed by your calculator.
 You need to round off the number to something more reasonable.
-For a single measurement, using the balance listed above, the error in the balance is considered to be $\pm 0.01g$.
+For a single measurement, using the balance listed above, the error in the balance is considered to be $\pm$ 0.01g.
 That means that if you have an error on the high side, you could actually record a measurement of 1.01g.
-The density calculation would now be 1.01g/1.30mL giving a density of $0.7\underline{76}923076g/mL$.
-If the measurement were too low, your density would be 0.99g/1.30mL with a resulting density of $0.7\underline{61}538461g/mL$.
-Thus, both values round up to approximately 0.77g/mL in the problem above, systematically determining the correct number of significant figures provides a more scientific approach than "rounding".
+The density calculation would now be 1.01g/1.30mL giving a density of 0.776923076g/mL.
+If the measurement were too low, your density would be 0.99g /1.30mL with a resulting density of 0.761538461g/mL.
+Thus, both values round up to approximately 0.77g/mL.
+While it is fairly easy to get a ballpark estimate of a number, such as guessing a value of 0.77g/mL in the problem above, systematically determining the correct number of significant figures provides a more scientific approach than "rounding".